Golf caddies score big with $120G scholarships

 Hancock learned of the award via a flyer hanging up at work.

-Hancock, who graduated from Southampton High School in June, said to become good at his caddy job he had to learn his way around the notoriously difficult course — the site of several U.S. Open golf championships, most recently in 2018 — and around the players.
+Hancock, who graduated from Southampton High School in June, said that to become good at his caddy job, he had to learn his way around the notoriously difficult course — the site of several U.S. Open golf championships, most recently in 2018 — and around the players.

 That entailed “learning how to actually have conversations with these people,” he said.
 “Understanding how they were feeling based on body language and how they were talking.
 It really helped for me to become more intuitive on how to form better relationships with people.”